Shell Shocked: A life without TV sports

-The threat I refer to is the very distinct possibility that all professional sports will be off the air for a period of time because of the incipient stages of a mass female revolt against couch potatoes.
+The threat I refer to is the very distinct possibility that all professional sports will be off the air for a period of time because of the incipient stages of a mass female uprising against couch potatoes.
 The little known revolution is beginning in small towns and villages throughout the country.

 In one small town in Minnesota the local newspaper described a quiet war that was being waged by the entire female population on TV sports.
-The news story cited the record number of divorces that have taken place in this town because the men had combined to form a cult-like addiction to TV sports and had forsaken their families.
+The news story cited the record number of divorces that had taken place in this town because the men had combined to form a cult-like addiction to TV sports and had forsaken their families.
 It started when one man refused to attend his daughter’s dance recital because an NFL game was on TV at the same time.

 The wife of that couch potato began a movement that involved every single female in that town.
 The women in that small Minnesota town banded together and came up with a plan that would stir similar feelings of women throughout the country — the “Minnesota TV Party.”

 If that seems farfetched, let’s take a look at the facts.
-Ever since the economic downturn of 2008 more American men watched TV sports than ever before to the consternation of their wives or significant others.
+Ever since the economic downturn of 2008, more American men watched TV sports than ever before, to the consternation of their wives or significant others.
 They sat before the TV sets drinking beer and stuffing their bellies with party food.
 When word of the “Minnesota TV Party” spread rapidly, the women of America knew it was time to punish their couch potatoes for the harm they had done to their families.

 All offices in America were deprived of Monday morning small talk, such as “what do you think of dem Bears?” or “those Broncos really had a strong offense yesterday.”
 Office morale was being negatively affected by the absence of sports pools.

 Television stations throughout the country had huge holes in their programming.
 They trotted out record numbers of “The Honeymooners” and “I Love Lucy” re-runs.
-Is America up to a life without TV sports for thirty days?
+Is America up to a life without TV sports for 30 days?
 Will there be pitched battles between the nation’s couch potatoes and the “Minnesota TV Party” advocates in living rooms throughout the country?